List of We Bare Bears characters: Lucy

 Lucy is a friend to the Bears and runs a produce delivery service called Lucy's Produce.
 She first appears in "Panda's Date" where she saves Panda's life when he has an allergic reaction to peanut cookies, afterwards she takes an immediate liking to the Bears and their goofy personalities.
 Panda quickly (as usual) develops a crush on her, but she seems to be unaware of his feelings.
 She finally returns in season 3 episode, "Lucy's Brother" where it is revealed that she delivers fruit to the Bears every Friday.
-In that same episode, she is shown to have a younger brother named Clifford whom she cares for and worries over immensely.
+In that same episode, she is shown to have a younger brother, named Clifford (voiced by Hudson West), whom she cares for and worries over immensely.
 She is also shown to be a terrible dancer, something which Panda was nervous telling her about.
 Despite being oblivious to Panda's feelings for her, the two share a mutual friendship.
-In "The Limo", Lucy begins dating Kale (voiced by Omid Abtahi) which upsets Panda, but he ultimately sees that her happiness is what matters.
+In "The Limo," Lucy begins dating Kale (voiced by Omid Abtahi) which upsets Panda, but he ultimately sees that her happiness is what matters.

+Poppy Rangers

+The Poppy Rangers are the team of brave and adventurous, yet mischievous and happy-go-lucky young girl scouts that Ranger Tabes, and to a certain extent, Grizzly, lead in a variety of tasks and activities.
+Their ranks include Diaz (voiced by Marissa Soto), a "curious and witty" girl who aspires to be a biologist; Parker (voiced by Danity Harris), a "quiet and confident" girl who aspires to be an aeronautical engineer; Murphy (voiced by Stella Balick-Karrer), a "cheerful and patient" girl who aspires to be a geologist; Nguyen (voiced by Audrey Huynh), another "quiet and confident" girl who aspires to be a principal dancer, and Wallace (voiced by Cate Gragnani), an eye-patch wearing "fearless and born leader" who aspires to be a park ranger, like Tabes.
+The five girls are childhood friends, having been together ever since their first interaction with each other during their earlier childhood, similar to the three bears, before being officialized as the Poppy Rangers.
+The girls unanimously trust Tabes' leadership and advice, but also adore the three bears, more especially Grizzly, whom they affectionately call "Bear Guy," even though they are well aware of his flaws, such as in "Lord of the Poppies," and even admit that he is terrible in leadership, as seen in "Ranger Games."
+In the former episode, their arch-rivals and villainous counterparts, the Ivy Rangers, as well as Wallace's younger sister, Chuck Wallace, are introduced to the show.